Xelitan/FLIF-for-Delphi-Lazarus/README.md

 # FLIF-for-Delphi-Lazarus

-Read FLIFC images in Delphi, Free Pascal and Lazarus
+Read and write FLIFC images in Delphi, Free Pascal and Lazarus

 Requires .DLL files (included).
 For Linux and MacOS you need to download binaries from libflif project.